10:30 am Sunday Worship

 Because the truth feeds sheep, and it drives away wolves.
 So many of you have rejoiced in finding Grace Church to be a sound gospel preaching church.
 You’ve been good Bereans.
 You’ve compared what we say from the pulpit and in the different teaching venues to the Word of God.
 I know that some of you have had questions and said, hey, what is this really what the Bible teaches?
 And can you help me to understand this?
 That’s being good, Bereans.

 So many of you have rejoiced in finding this church.
-You’ve come to rest under the spiritual care of men who are like this.
-Truth tellers, God fearers, Bible teachers, not perfect men, but men who are on that growth, on that trajectory, to continue telling the truth, fearing God and teaching His Word.
+You’ve come to rest under the spiritual care of men who are like this: Truth tellers, God fearers, Bible teachers, not perfect men, but men who are on that growth, on that trajectory, to continue telling the truth, fearing God, and teaching His Word.

-But beloved, and I want to say this to you with love, you have to be willing to risk offending family members and offending friends and coworkers and offending neighbors and acquaintances who have taken up residence, spiritually speaking, in dens of robbers, bad churches.
-You have to be willing to offend the people that you love who are in your orbit, in your sphere of influence.
+But beloved, and I want to say this to you with love, you have to be willing to risk offending family members, and offending friends, and coworkers, and offending neighbors, and acquaintances who have taken up residence, spiritually speaking, in dens of robbers, bad churches.
+You have to be willing to offend the people that you love, who are in your orbit, in your sphere of influence.
 You have to be willing to tell them the truth, that they have come under false shepherds, people who are willing to say whatever pleases people, to get them into the seats and keep them entertained and keep them giving.

 Or maybe they’ve come under the, they’ve, they’ve entered into a den of agnostics, the cowardly and the cunning who want to avoid all risk by avoiding any certainty, by not teaching anything deeply.
-“Oh, there’s no way to know.
+Oh, there’s no way to know.
 There’s just no way to know.
 Doctrine has been debated for centuries, and there’s good men on all sides.
 In fact, those who express certainty about doctrine, they’re just arrogant and prideful.
 They want to be right all the time.
 They’re spiritual Pharisees.
 So I’ve chosen a higher path.
 I’ve retreated to the refuge, being confident in my den of ignorance, certain in this cave of agnosticism.
-I stand firmly right here knowing nothing.”
+I stand firmly right here knowing nothing.

 Beloved, your friends, family members, coworkers are going to churches just like that.
 Not saying every church out there is like that, but many are like that.
 The devil has proliferated bad religion.
 It’s been his tactic ever since the beginning.
 The majority out there is bad.
 So if you just look at the percentages it, chances are you’ve got to talk to people in your life who are under this bad religion.

 I don’t recommend beloved going in, swords drawn, slaying pharisaical hypocrites with your sword of the Lord, smiting theological Philistines with a great slaughter.
 That’s not what you’re to do.
 But you can’t sit idly by and affirm them either.
 You need to lean in to your friends, neighbors, family members.
 You need to look at the churches they’re going to.
-Listen to the sermons that they’re listening to, hear the podcasts that they’re downlading, and at least offer to help to extract them from a deadly spiritual situation.
+Listen to the sermons that they’re listening to, hear the podcasts that they’re downloading, and at least offer to help to extract them from a deadly spiritual situation.

 I’m not being dramatic when I say this.
 Their immortal souls really are at stake here.
 You found a good church.
 We’re so thankful for that.
 These elders, these church members, we rejoice to embrace all, all Christians, people searching, people seeking, people having questions.
 We want to bring all of you under the shepherding care of this church, want to partner with you in gospel fellowship.
 But all of you church members, you have a duty now.